mej504/new-portfolio/README.md

 [ ] Harden responsiveness of work page

-[ ] Fix issue where skill cards can restart animation (only once) when a user scrolls up and back down mid-animation
+[✔] Fix issue where skill cards can restart animation (only once) when a user scrolls up and back down mid-animation

-	▶ However, if the animation is complete, this doesn't happen

-[ ] Resolve issue where background video doesn't swap on portrait -> landscape
+[✔] Resolve issue where background video doesn't swap on portrait -> landscape

-	▶ Failing to do so creates mostly-empty background
+	▶ Fixed by picking a new background video =D

-[ ] Adjust work cards on landing page for mobile users (they feel too big)
+[✔] Adjust work cards on landing page for mobile users (they feel too big)

-[ ] Adjust size of skills cards for mobile users (again, they feel too big)
+[✔] Adjust size of skills cards for mobile users (again, they feel too big)

-[ ] Improve notification rendering when user sends a message
+[✔]Improve notification rendering when user sends a message

-[ ] Ensure images attached to project cards aren't clipping in bad spots
+[✔] Ensure images attached to project cards aren't clipping in bad spots

-[ ] Replace all images with Next's `<Image>` component
+[In progress] Replace all images with Next's `<Image>` component

-	▶ Due to lack of experience with Next, I encountered frequent issues aligning the component's functionality with my design goals

-[ ] Adjust design/layout of project cards for mobile users ( ... too big )
+[✔] Adjust design/layout of project cards for mobile users ( ... too big )